awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 If your application requires more DB instances, you can request additional DB instances by opening the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/dashboard)\.
 In the navigation pane, choose **AWS services**\.
 Choose **Amazon Relational Database Service \(Amazon RDS\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
 Backups managed by AWS Backup are considered manual DB snapshots, but don't count toward the manual snapshot quota\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

+If you use any of the Amazon RDS APIs and exceed the default quota for the number of calls per second, the Amazon RDS API issues an error similar to the following: ClientError: An error occurred \(ThrottlingException\) when calling the *API\_name* operation: Rate exceeded\.
+Reduce the number of calls per second\.
+The quota is meant to cover most use cases\.
+If higher limits are needed, request a quota increase by contacting AWS Support\.
+Open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
+Choose **Service limit increase**\.
+Complete and submit the form\.

+**Note**
+This quota can't be changed in the Amazon RDS Service Quotas console\.

 ## Naming constraints in Amazon RDS<a name="RDS_Limits.Constraints"></a>

 The following table describes naming constraints in Amazon RDS\.